get_products specification, providing implementation guidance for publishers and clear expectations for buyers.

 DO:

-- ✅ Include both advertiser and product in promoted_offering
+- ✅ Include both advertiser and product in brand_manifest and brief

 - ✅ Specify measurable success criteria